 2. Maintain The Closet

 Second, you need to maintain your closet.
-Organization takes maintenance, so put in a little bit of time to go through your closet and make sure everything is where it belongs.
+Organization takes maintenance, so put in a little time to go through your closet and ensure everything is where it belongs.

 Continually evaluate your system and update as you need.
 Don’t put anything off, because that is how it goes back to the way it was.